Christoph Schönborn: Early church career

 In September 1945, his family was forced to flee from Bohemia.
 Schönborn took his Matura examination in 1963, and entered the Order of Preachers.
 He studied theology in Paris; and philosophy and psychology in Bornheim-Walberberg and Vienna.
 Schönborn also attended the Catholic Institute of Paris for further theological work, before studying Slavic and Byzantine Christianity at the Sorbonne.

 Schönborn was ordained to the priesthood by Cardinal Franz König on 27 December 1970 in Vienna.
 He obtained a Licentiate of Sacred Theology in 1971, and later studied in Regensburg under Fr.
 Joseph Ratzinger (later Pope Benedict XVI).
 He subsequently completed a doctorate in Sacred Theology in Paris.
 From 1975 he was Professor of Dogmatics at the University of Fribourg, Switzerland.
 In 1980, he became a member of the International Theological Commission of the Holy See, and in 1987 he became editorial secretary for the Catechism of the Catholic Church.
 In 1991 he was chosen to become an auxiliary bishop of Vienna.
+Since 1996 Schönborn is the bishop responsible for the Dominican Community of the Lamb.

 Archbishop of Vienna

 Schönborn was appointed Coadjutor Archbishop of Vienna on 11 April 1995 and succeeded as Archbishop of Vienna on 14 September 1995.
-He was created Cardinal-Priest of Gesù Divin Lavoratore by Pope John Paul II in the consistory of 21 February 1998.
+He was created cardinal priest of Gesù Divin Lavoratore by Pope John Paul II in the consistory of 21 February 1998.
 Considered among the papabili following John Paul's death, Cardinal Schönborn was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI, and in the 2013 papal conclave that selected Pope Francis.
-Cardinal Schönborn remains eligible to vote in any future papal conclaves for papal vacancies occurring before he reaches 80 on 22 January 2025.

-He has been Chairman of the Austrian Bishops Conference since 1998 when he was elected to the first of four six-year terms.
+He became chairman of the Austrian Bishops Conference in 1998 when he was elected to the first of four six-year terms.

-Schönborn serves as a member of the Congregation for the Doctrine of the Faith, that for the Oriental Churches, and that for Catholic Education, and of the Pontifical Council for Culture and the Pontifical Commission for the Cultural Heritage of the Church.
+Schönborn served as a member of the Congregation for the Doctrine of the Faith, that for the Oriental Churches, and that for Catholic Education, and of the Pontifical Council for Culture and the Pontifical Commission for the Cultural Heritage of the Church.
 On 5 January 2011 he was appointed among the first members of the newly created Pontifical Council for the Promotion of the New Evangelisation.
-On Saturday, 30 November 2013, Pope Francis confirmed Cardinal Schönborn as a Member of the Education Congregation.
+On 30 November 2013, Pope Francis confirmed Cardinal Schönborn as a Member of the Education Congregation.